SirBlank/Spring-2023-CSE-163-Project/README.txt

 **THIS PROJECT CANNOT BE RAN DIRECTLY ON ED WORKSPACE**

-Instructions on how to this project:
+Instructions on how to run this project:

 STEP 1: Clone our git repo!
 https://github.com/SirBlank/Spring-2023-CSE-163-Project.git